 Most people who row have impressive upper body strength and huge muscles in the arms and shoulders.
 But rowing with just the arms is a common mistake that can really affect your performance and results.
 Placing too much pressure on the arms and shoulders can also cause serious injury.
 Sixty percent of power from rowing should come from the legs while twenty percent should come from tightening and bracing the abs and only twenty percent of the power should come from the arms.
 To use your legs to power your stroke push against the area where your feet are strapped in place.

 Poor posture can also affect results.
 If you keep your back rounded while rowing you can cause unnecessary strain on the lower back.
-It can also have a negative impact on your core workout.
+It can also have an adverse impact on your core workout.
 Instead sit up tall and focus on keeping the ab muscles tight.